The School of Property, Construction and Project Management offers both PhD (Doctor of Philosophy) and Master degrees by research.

 - Academic references

-- If you have discussed your application/research proposal with an academic from our school prior to your application, please include their details in your pre-application form where appropriate.
+- Evidence of supervision agreement - If you have discussed your application/research proposal with an academic from our school prior to your application, please include their details where appropriate.

 - General entry requirements for local students applying for RMIT research programs can be found on the Research programs page.